 Ellen Childs, PhD, is a Health Services Research Associates at Abt Associates.
 Ellen worked on the Early Adopter Study managing online survey development and distribution, conducting interviews with executive directors, and participating in site visits to public housing authorities.
 Ellen also coordinated the qualitative data analysis process with the interviews and site visit qualitative data.

 Jessica Davine, MPH, MSW, is a Senior Project Manager at the Harvard T.H.
 Chan School of Public Health.
 She has worked on several research studies focusing on smoking cessation and smoke-free policies in residential settings.
-Jessica oversaw the coordination of the SHARE Study and participated in the site visits to public housing authorities.
+Jessica oversaw the coordination of the SHARE Study, the Building Success Study, and participated in the site visits to public housing authorities.

 Alan Geller, MPH, RN, is a Senior Lecturer in the Department of Social and Behavioral Sciences at the Harvard T.H.
 Chan School of Public Health.
 Along with Drs.
 Brooks and Rees, he is one of the Principal Investigators on the Early Adopter Study.
 His research interests include cancer education, cancer screening, and smoking cessation, with an emphasis on reducing the disproportionate burden of smoking in low-income populations.